ZeyingGAO/zeyinggao.github.io/_pages/cv.md

 Service and Leadership
 ======
 * **Reviewer**, *Reading and Writing: An Interdisciplinary Journal* (SSCI-Q2), Mar 2023 – Present
-  * Evaluated submissions in the field of language acquisition, pragmatics, and autism spectrum disorder (ASD) research.

 * **Volunteer**, Beijing Jingdu Children’s Hospital, Beijing, China (Apr 2024 - Present)
   * Organized recreational activities to provide emotional support and companionship to terminally ill children.